LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/ResearchSoftwareEngineeringSyllabus.md

 ### Required

-This course is largely based on the course created by J. Hetherington for PhD students at The Alan Turing Institue https://alan-turing-institute.github.io/rsd-engineeringcourse/
+This course is largely based on the course created by J. Hetherington for PhD students at The Alan Turing Institute https://alan-turing-institute.github.io/rsd-engineeringcourse/

-### Further reading
+### Recommended reading

+* The Turing Way guide: https://the-turing-way.netlify.com/introduction/introduction